 Water quality and the improvement of water resources in Florida are a key priority for the Florida Department of Environmental Protection.
-As such, the Department is proposing amendments to Ch.
-62-640, F.A.C.
-The rule represents the Departments commitment to science-based processes, by recommending changes to biosolids regulations to minimize the migration of nutrients, specifically phosphorus, to prevent impairment to waterbodies.
+As such, the department is proposing amendments to Chapter 62-640, F.A.C.
+The rule represents the department's commitment to science-based processes, by recommending changes to biosolids regulations to minimize the migration of nutrients, specifically phosphorus, to prevent impairment to waterbodies.

 In 2018, the Department created a Biosolids Technical Advisory Committee (TAC) to evaluate current management practices and explore opportunities to better protect Florida’s water resources.
 The TAC members represent stakeholders from all arenas including environmental and agricultural industry experts, large and small utilities, waste haulers, consultants and academics.

 The TAC convened on four occasions from September 2018 to January 2019 and discussed the following:

 What are the current options for biosolids management in the state?

 Are there better ways to manage biosolids to improve the protection of our water resources?

 What research is needed to improve biosolid management?

 The meetings included presentations related to biosolids management and regulations, water quality, innovative technologies and research.
 Each public meeting included open public comment, as well as discussion among the TAC members, the audience and the Department.